jesseharold/yesnomaybe/README.md

 https://yesnomaybe.netlify.app/

 ## Todo
-- ability to print to PDF
+- ability to save to PDF?
-- add categories to items and headers to list
-- make categories collapsible
-- place to put your name/initial and date on it
 - intro text about consent, how to use
 ## Project setup
 ```